 Your Bahrain Questions Answered: 15 Things First-Timers Need to Know

-Bahrain is one of those destinations where people have a lot of questions and not many sources for honest answers.
+Bahrain is one of those destinations that raises a lot of questions and offers few honest answers.
 Is it safe?
-What do I wear?
-Can I drink alcohol?
+What do you wear?
+Can you drink alcohol?
 Is it just a smaller Dubai?
-I've been visiting Bahrain for work and personal travel for eight years, and I've heard every version of these questions.
-Here are the real answers.
+After eight years of work trips and weekend escapes routed through this little island kingdom, the real answers have a way of surfacing.
+Here they are, straight.

 Getting There & Visas

-Q: Do I need a visa for Bahrain?
+Q: Do you need a visa for Bahrain?

-Most likely no advance visa.
+Most likely not in advance.
 Citizens of 70+ countries (US, EU, UK, Australia) can get a 14-day visa on arrival at Bahrain International Airport.
-If you want 30 days, apply for an eVisa at evisa.gov.bh for 29 BHD (~$77).
+Want 30 days?
+Apply for an eVisa at evisa.gov.bh for 29 BHD (~$77).
 GCC residents enter visa-free.
-Passport needs 6+ months validity.
+Your passport needs 6+ months validity.

 The eVisa takes 24-48 hours to process.
 The visa-on-arrival queue at the airport rarely exceeds 15 minutes.

-Q: How do I get from the airport to Manama?
+Q: How do you get from the airport to Manama?

-Bahrain International Airport (BAH) is only 7 km northeast of Manama's center.
+Bahrain International Airport (BAH) sits just 7 km northeast of Manama's center.
 Taxis cost 3-5 BHD ($8-13), and both Uber and Careem work.
 The ride takes 15-20 minutes depending on traffic.
-There's no metro or airport bus worth using.
-Just grab a ride.
+There's no metro or airport bus worth using — just grab a ride and go.

-Q: Can I visit Saudi Arabia from Bahrain?
+Q: Can you visit Saudi Arabia from Bahrain?

 Yes, via the King Fahd Causeway — a 25 km bridge connecting Bahrain to eastern Saudi Arabia.
 You'll need a Saudi eVisa (480 SAR, ~$128).
 The drive takes about 45 minutes including border control.
-Many people do day trips to Al Khobar or Dammam.
-The causeway itself has a restaurant at the midpoint with views of both countries.
+Day trips to Al Khobar or Dammam are common, and the causeway itself has a restaurant at the midpoint with views of both countries.

 Safety & Culture